rohbotics/pifi/README.md

 This package depends on python3-networkmanager and python3-docopt.

 python3-networkmanager is not availible in the standard ubuntu repos, so you will have install it from `pip3 install python-networkmanager`, or use the debian package from https://packages.ubiquityrobotics.com/.
+More info [here](debian/build-dependencies.md)